The Origins of the Internet

 Arpanet Completion Report

 Arpanet made its first international connection across the Atlantic Ocean when University College London and Norway’s Royal Radar Establishment joined.
 As these computer networks grew together, so did the challenge of integrating them into a single, worldwide internet.
-At this point, Arpanet still remained a secretive Defense Department project, virtually unknown to the public.
+At this point, Arpanet remained a secretive Defense Department project.
+The computer network was virtually unknown to the public.

 Arpanet Completion Report

 The Defense Department’s Defense Communication Agency took over control of Arpanet, which had reached fifty-seven network computers and was growing.
-As the network grew, it became increasingly difficult to figure out who was actually using it and who was doing what, and the U.S. government’s initial security concerns resurfaced.
+As the network grew, it became increasingly difficult to figure out who was using it and who was doing what.
+As a result,the U.S. government’s initial security concerns resurfaced.

-As the network grew, the Department of Defense began to find it difficult to know who even was using the network; this gave rise to serious concerns over security.
-Therefore, in the early 1980s, researchers and the private sector took over much of the development and expansion of the Arpanet, which then became the internet.
-During this period of innovation, developers and inventors typically turned over their technology to the public domain.
+As the network grew, the Department of Defense began to find it difficult to know who was using the network; this gave rise to serious concerns over security.
+Therefore, in the early 1980s, researchers and the private sector took over much of the development and expansion of the Arpanet.
+Ultimately, Arpanet transformed into the internet we use today.
+During this period of innovation, developers, and inventors typically released their technology to the public domain.

 CERN